nodejs/node/doc/api/http.md

     the [initial delay](net.md#net_socket_setkeepalive_enable_initialdelay)
     for TCP Keep-Alive packets.
 Ignored when the `keepAlive` option is `false` or `undefined`. **Default:** `1000`.
   * `maxSockets` {number} Maximum number of sockets to allow per host.
-Each request will use a new socket until the maximum is reached.
+     If the same host opens multiple concurrent connections, each request will use new socket until the `maxSockets` value is reached.
+     If the host attempts to open more connections than `maxSockets`, the additional requests will enter into a pending request queue, and will enter active connection state when an existing connection terminates.
+     This makes sure there are at most `maxSockets` active connections at any point in time, from a given host.
     **Default:** `Infinity`.
   * `maxTotalSockets` {number} Maximum number of sockets allowed for all hosts in total.
 Each request will use a new socket